Haritha790/Haritha790/README.md

 ## Hi there I'm Bammidi Haritha👋
+I'm an passionate and self-motivated web developer who enjoys crafting clean, responsive, and accessible websites.
+I'm always excited to learn new technologies and apply them through hands-on projects.Currently, I'm exploring full-stack development and diving deeper into React and backend integration.

 <!--
 **Haritha790/Haritha790** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.